 If you crave kiwifruit during pregnancy, learning about its safety is essential before including this “nutritional powerhouse” in your diet.
 Kiwifruit, also known as Chinese gooseberry, is a juicy fruit loaded with vitamin C, E, folic acid, potassium, trace minerals, and fiber.
 It is also rich in antioxidants that can have several health-promoting effects.
 This sweet and unique tasting fruit is native to China and New Zealand and is available all around the year.

 One can consume kiwifruit as a whole or can make its juice.
 You can also use it to make fruit salads or toppings on cakes.
-Read on as we tell you more about the safety of kiwi fruit for pregnant women, its possible health benefits, and how many kiwis you can eat during pregnancy.
+Read on to learn more about the safety of consumption of kiwi in pregnancy, its possible health benefits, and how much kiwi is safe to eat during pregnancy.

 Is Kiwifruit Safe To Eat During Pregnancy?

-You can eat kiwi during pregnancy, as it high in vitamin C and K. It is also rich in folate that aids in the development of the brain and cognitive abilities, and has shown positive results in the development process of the fetus.
-Including the fruit both before and during pregnancy might help prevent neural tube defects in babies (1) (2).
+You can eat kiwi during pregnancy, as it is high in vitamin C and K. It is also rich in folate that aids in the development of the brain and cognitive abilities, and has shown positive results in the development process of the fetus.
+Including the fruit both before and during pregnancy might help prevent neural tube defectsiXBirth defects of the central nervous system that occur during fetal development in babies (1) (2).

 Nutritional Profile Of Kiwi